tencentyun/intlcloud-documents/yehe_doc/网络/专线接入/操作指南/管理专线网关/创建专线网关_intl_en.md

 </table>

 ## Inbound Routes

-As shown in the Direct Connect network architecture, both the creation time of the direct connect gateway and dedicated tunnel mode will affect the destination IP range of the inbound route (from your IDC to a Tencent Cloud VPC).
+As shown in the Direct Connect network architecture, both the creation time of the direct connect gateway and dedicated tunnel mode will affect the destination of the inbound route (from your IDC to a Tencent Cloud VPC).
 For more information, please see [Direct Connect Gateway Overview](https://intl.cloud.tencent.com/document/product/216/38746).
 <table>
  <thead>
   <td>Gateway Type</td>
   <td>Creation Time</td>
   <td>Dedicated Tunnel Mode</td>
-  <td>IDC Route to Tencent Cloud</td>
+  <th>IDC Routes to Tencent Cloud</th>
  </thead>
  <tbody>
  <tr>